-is akin to net expenditures insurers typically report on financial statement (for example, income statements).
+Total Net Paid Expenditures (for NCPHI): A term used to refer to an insurer's actual net paid expenditures for services and benefits for a given Insurance LOB code for Delaware residents.
+To be used in the computation of NCPHI only.
+This data element is akin to net expenditures insurers typically report on financial statement (e.g., income statements).
 This includes direct claims or indirect payments for incentives and bonuses, including under capitation contracts, paid to or received by physicians, and other non-physician providers whose services are covered by the policy for services or supplies covered by the policy.
-Amounts should reflect the insurer paid net of any provider contract discounts, member cost sharing, third party liability, pharmacy rebates, etc. Amounts should be reported on a direct basis, meaning gross of any private reinsurance arrangements; however, amounts should be adjusted for any federal or state subsidy programs such as state-based reinsurance program payments or accruals in the ACA market (for example, 1332 waiver program).
-Amounts should be adjusted for the low-income cost-sharing portion of subsidy payments or accruals in the Medicare Part D program.
-Report amounts on a CY incurred basis, including any remaining incurred but not reported or paid claims reserves.
+Amounts should reflect the insurer paid net of any provider contract discounts, member cost sharing, third-party liability, pharmacy rebates, and more.
+Amounts should be reported on a direct basis, meaning gross of any private reinsurance arrangements; however, amounts should be adjusted for any federal or State subsidy programs, such as State-based reinsurance program payments or accruals in the ACA market (e.g., 1332 waiver program).
+Amounts should be adjusted for the low-income cost sharing portion of subsidy payments or accruals in the Medicare Part D program.
+Report amounts on a CY incurred basis, including any remaining incurred but not reported (IBNR) or incurred but not paid (IBNP) claims reserves.
 Do not include any quality improvement, claims utilization, and claims processing expenses, premium taxes/assessments, and expenses paid to third-party vendors.